Elbrys/bsc_openstack/README.md

     http://<dns or ip of server>:8181/controller/nb/v2/neutron/networks

 39. Check output of ovs-vsctl on compute and neutron nodes to see correct config.
-It should look similar to this:
+It should look similar to this (note the vxlan tunnels under the br-int port):

 ```
 [root@compute1 ~]# ovs-vsctl show